ReliableBottle Jack Manufacturers and Suppliers in China

 However, unlike the bottle jacks, the floor jack has a much lower profile, thus fitting beneath lowly placed vehicles and SUVs.

-The floor jacks sit on a four-wheel platform that enables you to move it across different sites.
+The floor jacks sit on a four-wheel platform that enables you to move them across different sites.

 Besides, the floor jack has an extended handle at its back.